leonsteenkamp/docker-traefik-intro/README.md

 Getting the Traefik dynamic configuration to load dynamically when using docker took some trial, error and searching.
-The trick seems to be mounting a directory and not the file directly and telling Traefik to look at the directory rather than the file.
+The trick seems to be mounting a directory and not the file directly and telling Traefik to look at the directory rather than just the file.
 This also covered in the Traefik configuration section.

 The created certificates are stored in the _letsencrypt\\_ directory.